ripienaar/gwtf/README.md

 Now you can work in this shell and once you're done simply exit it:

     % exit
-    Optional description for work log: First stab at writing a readme file Recorded 91.6566 seconds of work against item 3
+    Optional description for work log (start with done! to close):: First stab at writing a readme file Recorded 91.6566 seconds of work against item 3

 Your log will be visible in the show command along with a total work time